Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 1. A New Role for Inland Terminals

 Transport development is gradually shifting inland after a phase focused on developing port terminals and maritime shipping networks.
 The complexity of modern freight distribution, the increased focus on intermodal and co-modal transport solutions, and capacity issues appear to be the main drivers behind a renewed focus on hinterland logistics.
-While trucking tends to be sufficient in the initial phase of the development of inland freight distribution systems, at some level of activity, diminishing returns such as congestion, energy consumption, and empty movements become strong incentives to consider the setting of inland terminals as the next step in regional freight planning.
-The massification of flows in networks, through a concentration of cargo on a limited set of ports of call and associated corridors to the hinterland, has created the right conditions for nodes to appear along and at the end of these trunk lines.
+While trucking tends to be sufficient in the initial phase of the development of inland freight distribution systems, at some level of activity, diminishing returns caused by congestion, energy consumption, and empty movements become strong incentives to consider the setting up of inland terminals as the next step in regional freight planning.
+The massification of flows in networks, through a concentration of cargo in a limited set of ports of call and associated corridors to the hinterland, has created the right conditions for nodes to appear along and at the end of these trunk lines.
 Therefore, bimodal and trimodal inland terminals have become an intrinsic part of the transport system, particularly in gateway regions having a high reliance on trade.

 An inland port has a level of integration with the maritime terminal and supports more efficient access to the inland market for inbound and outbound traffic.
 This implies an array of related logistical activities linked with the terminal, such as distribution centers, depots for containers and chassis, warehouses, and logistical service providers.

-Since the inland terminal is an extension of some port activities inland, the term “dry port” has gained acceptance and tends to be the most common term.
+Since the inland terminal is an extension of some port activities inland, the term “dry port” has gained acceptance and tends to be the most commonly used term.
 The term is subject to debate since many inland terminals are, in fact, “wet” given their direct access to inland waterway systems.
 Moreover, the inland location can effectively be a port if a barge service is concerned.
 Still, it fundamentally cannot be considered a port if it involves a rail terminal or, more simply, truck depots.
 Thus, there seems to be no consensus on the terminology resulting in a wide range of terms, including dry ports, inland terminals, inland ports, inland hubs, inland logistics centers, and inland freight villages.
 The reason for this lies in the multiple shapes, functions, and network positions these nodes can have.
 A similar issue applies to the inclusion of airport terminals, mainly their freight activities, as an element of an inland node.
 A whole array of transport terminal infrastructures is often presented as a dry port.
 Therefore, the concept of an inland port is polymorphic, implying that it can have different meanings depending on its location, connectivity, role, function, or even the marketing objectives of its promoters.
 Regardless of the terminology used, three fundamental characteristics are related to an inland node:

 - An intermodal terminal, either rail or barge, that has been built or expanded.

-- A connection with a port terminal through rail, barge, or truck services, often through a high capacity corridor.
+- A connection with a port terminal through rail, barge, or truck services, often through a high-capacity corridor.

 - An array of logistical activities supporting and organizing the freight transited, often co-located with the intermodal terminal.